Ilpolainen/NeuroticDogRace/Documentation/description.md

-#Aihemäärittely
+# Project Overview

-**Project:** This project was very challenging indeed.
+This project was very challenging indeed.
 It consisted of four major parts.

 First thing was construct a rag-doll-type four-legged creature with Unity joints.
 But it had to be steerable with motors so no ordinary ragdoll could be used but I had to construct it with hinge-joints.